Big Brother 14 (American season): Viewing figures

-Controversies
+Critical response

 Willie was expelled from the Big Brother house on Day 14 after head-butting Joe, who had made comments in retaliation to comments made by Willie.
 Moments before the incident with Joe, Willie told everyone that he would do anything to get himself removed before the actual live eviction that week.
 Willie proceeded to throw food at Janelle and call other female HouseGuests explicit names, before ending his rampage with the headbutt incident.
 He was immediately called into the Diary Room and expelled from the game.
 Minutes later, the remaining HouseGuests were informed by producer Allison Grodner that Willie had been permanently removed from the game.

 On Day 49, after winning the Golden Ball of Veto from the crane game, Ian alleged several times to various HouseGuests that some of the producers were attempting to manipulate his decision by supposedly telling Ian how the Ball of Veto would benefit him if he decided to use it.
 Although that did cause fans to question the Big Brother game, other HouseGuests from past seasons have stated that the producers always ask the HouseGuests to name pros and cons about evicting certain HouseGuests for the week and they also ask the HouseGuests how it would better their own game if they kept one HouseGuest over another, and vice versa.